- Research & Extension

 Research Specialties: Fisheries Science, Stream Ecology, Riparian Forests, Primary Production, Salmonids

-These mentors are currently mentoring undergraduates, but are not actively seeking new mentees.
-If your research interests align with those of the mentors below, please contact them directly to inquire about possible future research opportunities.
+These mentors are currently mentoring undergraduates and are not actively seeking new mentees.
+If your research interests most align with those of the mentors below, you must contact them directly to inquire about possible future research opportunities.
+Online applications will not be forwarded to these mentors.

 Research Specialties: Wildlife Science, Mammals (marine), Acoustics, Technology, Ecology